Brexit: 1,000 British police ‘to begin training’ for hard border scenario

 Almost 1,000 police officers from England and Scotland are to begin training for deployment in Northern Ireland in case of disorder from a no-deal Brexit, according to a report in The Guardian.

-The plans were put in place after Police Service of Northern Ireland (PSNI) chiefs asked for reinforcements to deal with any trouble that arises from a hard border.
+The move comes after Police Service of Northern Ireland (PSNI) chiefs asked for reinforcements to deal with any trouble that arises from a hard border.
 The training for officers from English forces and Police Scotland is expected to begin this month.

-The prospect of large numbers of English and Scottish officers being deployed on the streets of Northern Ireland after March 29th could anger republicans and complicate efforts to restore the power-sharing executive at Stormont, which collapsed in 2017.
+The PSNI confirmed to The Irish Times on Thursday evening that it was “working closely with other UK policing partners in our Brexit planning processes” although it did not specify how many additional officers might be required under the “mutual aid” arrangements.

-The option of reinforcements is deemed necessary to cover the possibility of civil disorder arising from disquiet about Border arrangements that could be put in place after a hard Brexit.
+The last time the PSNI sought and received assistance from additional British police officers was during the G8 summit of world leaders in Co Fermanagh in 2013.

 Plans for a national mobilisation of police, which were devised after the 2011 riots across England, are being revised and adapted for the tensions thrown up by a no-deal Brexit.